|

-Unfortunately on deployment one of the interlocks jammed.
+Unfortunately on deployment of the balloon one of the interlocks jammed.
 Thus the clamp ring which hold the balloon inside the probe also got jammed.
 But because the system had already detected a separation, the inflation sequence for the balloon was executed as planned and the inflation systems deck started to pressurize the still packed balloon.
-Due to the overpressure the inflation hose was pressed off his clamp mechanism.
+Due to the overpressure the inflation hose was pressed off its clamp mechanism.

 © Mars Society Germany / UniBw Munich